 - You were injured because the company failed to provide adequate warnings about potential risks.

 Second, a drug recall doesn’t automatically mean that a pharmaceutical company is at fault or negligent.
-However, the fact that a drug was recalled may be helpful in establishing essential elements of your case.
+However, the fact that a drug was recalled may help establish essential elements of your case.

 Health Threats Posed By Dangerous Drugs